 How can families ease the back-to-school transition for their students with autism – and themselves?
 Here are some tips for making this time of year less stressful for everyone.

 Staying up later, sleeping in longer, or enjoying a lazy breakfast accompanied by a favorite video or app.
 What a relaxing way to start and end the day.
 But after all that downtime, going back to a rigid school routine can be a rude awakening.

-At least one week prior to the start of school, reset your child’s bedtime and wake-up routines.
+- At least one week prior to the start of school, reset your child’s bedtime and wake-up routines.
 Waiting until the first day of school may have unanticipated challenges, so be sure to provide the best foundation by beginning before the start date.

 - Request a face-to-face ‘hello’ with your child’s teachers, as introductions help ensure that the staff members are at least somewhat familiar to your child

-- Ask which staff member serves as the main contact for your child (which may be your child’s case manager or other such title)
+- Ask which staff member serves as the main contact for your child (which may be your child’s case manager or other such title) and for yourself

 - Have your child’s teacher walk your child on the expected route, from one room to another, and let them know the subjects for each room.
 (This is key for children in the upper grades since they usually change classes)

-A few weeks before the start of school, schedule a meeting with your child’s case manager (or case worker), who is responsible for overseeing your child’s Individualized Education Program (IEP) and who often serves as the lead during IEP meetings.
+A few weeks before the start of school, schedule a meeting with your child’s case manager (or case worker), who is responsible for overseeing your child’s Individualized Education Program (IEP), who will most often serve as the lead during IEP meetings.

-- Request information about the team members, such as the credentials of those working closely with your child
+- Request information about the team members, such as the credentials of those working closely with your child.

-- Discuss expectations and anticipated challenges your child may exhibit
+- Discuss expectations and anticipated challenges your child may exhibit.

 - Talk to the speech therapist, occupational therapist, behavior analyst, and other team members to introduce yourself and your child, and to discuss information you or they need to know.